San Tan Scramble

 Event overview

-The San Tan Scramble is a trail running event on Saturday, January 10, 2026 at San Tan Mountain Regional Park in Queen Creek, Arizona.
+The San Tan Scramble takes place Saturday, January 10, 2026 at San Tan Mountain Regional Park in Queen Creek, Arizona.
+It is part of the Desert Runner Trail Series and scores points in different series divisions depending on distance.
+Registration closes on Monday, January 5.
 Distances offered include:

 - Kids Run